DallasCalvert/coursewarelibrary/ENU/55351AC/Labs/Mod10/1001-Implement AD FS.md

 To meet these business requirements, you plan to implement Active Directory Federation Services (AD FS).
 In the initial deployment, you plan to use AD FS to implement single sign-on (SSO) for internal users accessing an application on a web server.
 Contoso Corporation is partnering with another company, Trey Research.
 Trey Research users should be able to access the same application.

-As a proof of concept, you will deploy a sample claims-aware application and configuring AD FS to allow both internal users and Trey Research users to access the same application.
+As a proof of concept, you'll deploy a sample claims-aware application and configuring AD FS to allow both internal users and Trey Research users to access the same application.

 ## Exercise 1: Configuring the AD FS prerequisites